shreyasbarve/shreyasbarve/README.md

 - 👯 I’m looking to collaborate on React projects and any new idea that anyone want to implement
 - 💬 Ask me about React, Material UI, Python, Java, HTML, CSS, JS and Japanese 😉
 - 🥅 Everyday Goal: Become a better person than before
-- ⚡ Fun fact: I like Anime, Manga, Manhwa, Singing.
-I am also learning Japanese
+- ⚡ Fun fact: I like Anime, Manga, Manhwa, Singing, Gaming.
+I am also learning Japanese.
 - 🥇 Achievement: I was the topper in `Introduction to Japanese Language and Culture` exam hosted by NPTEL(IIT Kanpur) held in NOV-19
 - 💻 Projects:
   - [O(1) Coding club website](https://o1codingclub.netlify.app/)